stripe/rainier/rainier-docs/src/main/tut/tour.md

 You can see that although we still sample from the full range of `x` values, for any given sample, `x` and `z` are quite close to each other.

 A note about the `Real` type: you may have noticed that, for example, `x` is a `RandomVariable[Real]` or that `normal.mean` was a `Real`.
 What's that? `Real` is a special numeric type used by Rainier to represent your model's parameter values, and any values derived from those parameters (if you do arithmetic on a `Real`, you get back another `Real`).
-It's also the type that all the distribution objects like `Normal` expect to be parameterized with, so that you can chain things together like we did for `z` - though you can also use regular `Int` or `Double` values here and they'll get wrapped automatically. `Real` is, by design, an extremely restricted type: it only supports the 4 basic arithmetic operations, `log`, and `exp`.
+It's also the type that all the distribution objects like `Normal` expect to be parameterized with, so that you can chain things together like we did for `z` - though you can also use regular `Long` or `Double` values here and they'll get wrapped automatically. `Real` is, by design, an extremely restricted type: it only supports the 4 basic arithmetic operations, `log`, and `exp`.
 Restricting it in this way helps keep Rainier models as efficient to perform inference on as possible.
 At sampling time, however, any `Real` outputs are converted to `Double` so that you can work with them from there.

 ## `fit`